New advance in stroke treatment will benefit more Wyoming patients

 Wyoming Medical Center is better equipped to save brain function than anywhere else in the state.
-Our Primary Stroke Center is Wyoming’s only center certified by the Joint Commission, and we have been honored by the American Stroke Association as among the best stroke centers in the country.
+Our Primary Stroke Center is Wyoming’s first center certified by the Joint Commission, and we have been honored by the American Stroke Association as among the best stroke centers in the country.
 Our stroke team is made up of members from nearly every department in the hospital including EMS, ER nurses and physicians, radiology, laboratory, pharmacy, ICU, neurology, therapies, case managers and more.
 The team meets monthly to analyze the latest data, collaborate on best care practices and troubleshoot areas that need improvement.

 “When someone comes to our ER having a stroke, we on average get them treated within 30 minutes of arrival.
 This is really as good as stroke care as you’ll find in any hospital in the country,” Wheeler said.